Beads for Water

 Just One Africa has created a unique opportunity to empower women, by partnering with amazing Masai mamas to provide sustainable income AND a whole lot of clean water for Kenyan communities.
 We purchase recycled paper bead necklaces upfront from these women at fair trade prices and then partner with US-based students and volunteers to string them into bracelets.
 All of the profit from the purchase of these beautiful bracelets are used to fund our Clean Water Program.
 Pretty simple, don’t you think?
 It is world changing also, to the tune of 200,000 gallons of clean water per bracelet!
 With the purchase of one of our recycled paper bracelets, you literally can change the world for someone – it really is that easy!
 Check them out!

-Masai women create the custom beads
+Masai women create the custom beads from recycled paper

 The recycled paper beads are made in Southern Kenya by a talented group of Masai women artisans.
 For many of the women making these beads, this is their sole means of income.
 These beads are made from recycled magazine paper that the Masai women cut into a variety of widths creating small, medium, and large beads.
 Some of the beads are left just as they are making them a limited edition color, while others are dipped into food grade dye creating a rainbow of gorgeous colors which are perfect for stacking into beautiful combinations!